 Scroll through the files and delete ones related to the app.

-Copy the paths to all the system folder from the list we need to check.
+Copy the paths to all the system folders from the list we need to check.

 While doing so we need to be careful as removing the wrong files could problems.